 Cognition of your risk capacity includes understanding your financial needs and expectations in specific detail.
 The following should add up to your overall investment goal:

-An understanding of these dimensions is critical to form a view on the risk metric based on which investment decisions will be made.
+An understanding of these dimensions is critical to forming a view on the risk metric based on which investment decisions will be made.
 Investment experts worldwide have discovered broadly five different types of risk profiles illustrated in the image as

 In order to make a suitable investment plan, it is important to find out the risk profile that defines your attitude and environment well.
 This helps in determining the level of risk your portfolio could assume.